Lightcone Bootstrap for Multipoint Defect Correlators: Outlook

 Finally, another natural direction is the extension of lightcone bootstrap techniques to other higher-point correlators.
 We skecthed some possibilities in Figure \ref{fig:higher-point-cases}.
 In particular, it would be very interesting to analyze the BBDD and the BBB case, which would give access to a whole new class of operators.
 Given that the triple-twist class of contributions we observed in the BBD case was somewhat unexpected in this setting, it would be indeed interesting to address which kind of new contributions one has access to when increasing the number of field insertions.
 Moreover, one may wonder whether the simplicity we observe in the structure of the defect conformal blocks survives after additional insertions, and whether some extrapolations to a large numbers of insertions can be made.
 We plan to address this in the future.

-\acknowledgments The authors would like to thank M.Lemos, M. Meineri and V. Schomerus for useful discussions.
+\acknowledgments The authors would like to thank M. Lemos, M. Meineri and V. Schomerus for useful discussions.
 LB's and LQ's research is partially supported by the MUR PRIN contract 2022N9CTAE "Constraining strongly coupled quantum field theories using symmetry".
 LB and AM would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme "Quantum Field Theory with Boundaries, Impurities, and Defects" where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/R014604/1.
+The authors participate in the project HORIZON-MSCA-2023-SE-01-101182937HeI.